ap0llo/markdown-generator/README.md

 ## Usage / Examples

-The library folows the CommonMark terminology for element names.
+The library follows the CommonMark terminology for element names.
 See the [CommonMark spec](https://spec.commonmark.org/0.28/) for full documentation

 **Example:** Create a new instance of `MdDocument`, add a heading and a paragraph and then save the document to a file